 1958 - | NSW | Investigative journalist

-Kate McClymont of the Sydney Morning Herald has been one of Australia’s top investigative reporters from the early 1990s.
-Her speciality was uncovering corruption, cronyism and nepotism in union, sporting and political circles.
+Kate McClymont of the Sydney Morning Herald has been one of Australia’s top investigative reporters since the early 1990s.
+Her speciality is uncovering corruption, cronyism and nepotism in union, sporting and political circles.
 She exposed the salary cap scandal at the Canterbury Bulldogs.
 Other revelations led to a five-year jail term for former Labor MP Eddie Obeid.
 National ALP president Michael Williamson was forced off the party’s national executive after McClymont’s investigation into the Health Services Union’s East branch.
-Colleagues admired her fearlessness in the face of threats to her safety and her ability to pry information from reluctant sources.
+Colleagues admire her fearlessness in the face of threats to her safety and her ability to pry information from reluctant sources.
 She won five Walkleys between 1993 and 2012.